GJB93/strategyRPG/README.md

 Each of these classes come together in the Game class, which controls team creation and board rendering, as well as the game state.

+## How to play

+* Left-click a unit that has a white highlight in order to select it
+* Left-click any of the blue-highlighted cells to move your selected unit to that cell
+* Left-click any unit in a red-highlighted cell in order to attack that unit
+* Right-click any selected unit to deselect the unit without spending a turn
+* The next player moves their units once the current player has moved all of their units
+* A unit dies once its HP reaches zero.
+* The game ends once a player has lost all their units

 ## Screenshots

 ### Initial board